Kate Middleton Admitted to Hospital to Deliver Royal Baby

 It’s finally time.
 After much anticipation, Catherine, Duchess of Cambridge, has been admitted to the hospital to give birth to royal baby number three with her husband Prince William, the Duke of Cambridge.

-“Her Royal Highness The Duchess of Cambridge was admitted to St. Mary’s Hospital, Paddington, London earlier this morning in the early stages of labour,” Kensington Palace announced on Twitter that Kate Middleton is in the early stages of labor labor with her third royal baby Monday.
+“Her Royal Highness The Duchess of Cambridge was admitted to St. Mary’s Hospital, Paddington, London earlier this morning in the early stages of labour,” Kensington Palace announced on Twitter that Kate Middleton is in the early stages of labor with her third royal baby Monday.

 Middleton first announced her pregnancy back in September 2017, with an expected due date sometime in April.
 This newest addition to Prince William and Middleton’s royal family follows Princess Charlotte, born May 2, 2015, and Prince George, future heir to the throne, born July 22, 2013.